medcomdk/MedCom-FHIR-Communication/docs/index.md

 Terms (to be moved to a termslist):

-- VANS
+- VANS - VANS is an abbreviation of Value Added Network Services
-- SOR
+- SOR - Sundhedsvæsenets Organisations Register (The Healthcare Organization Register)
-- EAN (GLN, Location number)
+- EAN - (GLN, Location number)

 ### VANSEnvelope